 A 2013 WAMI Nominee for Brass/Reeds Player Player of the Year!

-Kevin has been on the Wisconsin Music scene for the past 10 years and contributed to Tweed Funk’s latest CD.
+Kevin has been on the Wisconsin Music scene for the past 20 years, toured nationally, and contributed to Tweed Funk's sophomore CD, Love Is.
 Kevin works at Hal-Leonard during the days and saves his evenings playing in New Orleans style brass band and with Tweed Funk.
 Kevin has played in a variety of bands around Wisconsin including jazz, big band, funk and cover bands.